google/flax/docs/design_notes/lift.md

 2. *Filter stage*

     Variables & PRNG sequences are split up into groups.
-This way `fn` can lift each group into the seperation seperatly.
+This way `fn` can lift each group into the transformation separately.
     A group is defined by a filter which can be specified as:
     - a list of collections/prng names
     - `True` (match everything)